bencoveney/bencoveney.github.io/posts/fragment-shaders.md

 [./fragment-shaders-glow.webm](./fragment-shaders-glow.webm)

-Second, we have a pulsing ring.
+I also added in this we have a pulsing ring.
 This uses a couple of `step` function calls to mark areas inside and outside a circle.
 By multiplying those together, we are left with just the places where they overlap, which is a ring.

 The radius and opacity of this ring can be animated over time, but time is passed through `smoothstep()` so that it looks like the ring is fading away as it gets stretched out.

 ```glsl
 float ringExpansion = mod(u_minute, 0.04) * 25.0;